IQSS/dataverse/CONTRIBUTING.md

 # Contributing to Dataverse

 Thank you for your interest in contributing to Dataverse!
-We welcome contributions of ideas, bug reports, documentation, code, and more!
+We welcome contributions of ideas, bug reports, usability testing, documentation, code, and more!

 ## Ideas/Feature Requests